About Calderdale Data Works

 Calderdale Data Works provides open data which is freely available and can be used and republished by anyone, without restrictions.

-We hold massive amounts of information and we want residents and businesses to benefit by making this more widely and easily available on this platform.
+We hold massive amounts of information and we want residents, businesses and other organisations to benefit by making this more widely and easily available on this platform.

 We are updating information regularly so keep checking back for the latest data.
 Ask us a question, let us know what else you’d like us to publish, share your ideas or submit your own data – Get Involved